yuri-ktm/melonly-docs/public/markdown/1.x/directory-structure.md

 ## Introduction

-% Default Melonly application structure consists of several main folders containing source code.
+% Default Melonly application structure consists of six main directories containing source code.
 It's a good idea to explore them!

 ## `/database`

 % In this directory database migrations are created by default.
-You may also store SQLite database there if you feel it convinient.
+You may also store SQLite database there if you feel it convenient.

 ## `/public`